• Skip to main content

 Notes

-• Homemade biscuits keep for 1-2 days at room temperature in a sealed container, up to 1 week in the refrigerator, or 2-3 months in the freezer.
+• Storage: Homemade biscuits keep for 1-2 days at room temperature in a sealed container, up to 1 week in the refrigerator, or 2-3 months in the freezer.
 If freezing, seal tightly with foil or plastic wrap and store in a freezer safe container.

 Nutrition Estimate